 A violation of the rules of this specification; results are undefined.
-Conforming software may detect and report an error and may recover from it.
+Unless otherwise specified, failure to observe a prescription of this specification indicated by one of the keywords MUST, REQUIRED, MUST NOT, SHALL and SHALL NOT is an error.
+Conforming software MAY detect and report an error and MAY recover from it.